Marden–Walker syndrome: Progression

 The natural history of MWS is not well known: many patients died in infancy and clinical follow-up has been reported in few surviving adults.
 However, diagnosis may be more difficult to establish in adults patients, such as: blepharophimosis, contractures, growth retardation, and developmental delay, whereas minor face anomalies are less noticeable as the patient grows older.
-Throughout the development of the patient from young child to older adult changes the behavior drastically, from kindness to restless and hyperactive to aggressive.

 Cause

 MWS is a heterogeneous, initially described as a syndrome.
 But this condition is more on the lines of a phenotypic expression of various heterogeneous diseases and belongs to the second group in the classification of arthrogryposis.
 Unknown congenital myopathy has been suspected to underlie MWS due to muscular involvement, but extension of the neuromuscular systems failed to identify a primary myopathy in patients with MWS.
 Secondary muscle involvement from a CNS lesion may occur.
 This could lead to congenital weakness with hypoatonia deep tendon reflex.

 Genetics

 MWS is inherited in an autosomal recessive manner.
 This means the defective gene responsible for the disorder is located on an autosome, and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.